 How To Host a Food Drive

 To make your food drive a success, follow these handy tips.
-For more information, please contact the Food Bank at 845 534 5344.
+For more information, please contact Carol Griffin who coordinates area Food Drives at (845) 534-5344 X112.

 - Create a theme for your food drive.
 Use our theme guide for ideas, or create your own.
 Run a food drive in connection with a special event or holiday celebration.
 Click here for a list of food drive favorites.